aiidalab/aiidalab-qe/docs/source/development/architecture.rst

 .. figure:: ../_static/images/plugin_example.png

-A QeApp plugin will typically register new panels (setting, result), and workchain to extend the app's functionality.
+A QuantumESPRESSO app plugin will typically register new panels (setting, result), and workchain to extend the app's functionality.
-The plugin design makes the QeApp more modularized and pluggable.
+The plugin design makes the QuantumESPRESSO app more modularized and pluggable.
-So the developer can maintain their plugin as a separate folder in the QeApp (even a separate package).
+So the developer can maintain their plugin as a separate folder in the QuantumESPRESSO app (even a separate package).